Enforce HTTP RFC compliance

 set appfw profile P1 -rfcprofile APPFW_RFC_BLOCK

-By default, the rfc profile is bound to the Web App Firewall profile in “Block” mode.
+RFCprofile is bound to the Web App Firewall profile in Block mode.

-To configure RFC profile in the Web App Firewall profile by using the GUI
+To configure an RFC profile in the Web App Firewall profile by using the GUI

-- Navigate to Security > Application Firewall > Profiles.
+- Navigate to Security > Citrix Web App Firewall > Profiles.

 - In the Profiles page, select a profile and click Edit.

-- In the Web App Firewall Profile page, click Profile settings from Advanced Settings section.
+- In the Web App Firewall Profile page, click Profile settings from the Advanced Settings section.